Red fox: Denning behaviour

-Outside the breeding season, most red foxes favour living in the open, in densely vegetated areas, though they may enter burrows to escape bad weather.
-Their burrows are often dug on hill or mountain slopes, ravines, bluffs, steep banks of water bodies, ditches, depressions, gutters, in rock clefts and neglected human environments.
-Red foxes prefer to dig their burrows on well drained soils.
-Dens built among tree roots can last for decades, while those dug on the steppes last only several years.
+Outside of the breeding season, most red foxes prefer to live in the open, in densely vegetated areas, although they may enter burrows to escape bad weather.
+Their burrows are often dug on hill or mountain slopes, in ravines and on steep riverbanks, as well as in ditches, depressions and gutters, and in rock clefts and neglected human environments.
+Red foxes prefer to dig their burrows in well-drained soil.
+Dens built among tree roots can last for decades, whereas those dug in steppe regions only last several years.
 They may permanently abandon their dens during mange outbreaks, possibly as a defence mechanism against the spread of disease.
 In the Eurasian desert regions, foxes may use the burrows of wolves, porcupines and other large mammals, as well as those dug by gerbil colonies.
 Compared to burrows constructed by Arctic foxes, badgers, marmots and corsac foxes, red fox dens are not overly complex.
-Red fox burrows are divided into a den and temporary burrows, which consist only of a small passage or cave for concealment.
-The main entrance of the burrow leads downwards (40–45°) and broadens into a den, from which numerous side tunnels branch.
-Burrow depth ranges from 0.5–2.5 m, rarely extending to ground water.
+Red fox burrows consist of a den and temporary burrows.
+The latter comprise only a small passage or cave for concealment.
+The main entrance of the burrow leads downwards (40–45°) and opens into a den, from which numerous side tunnels branch off.
+The depth of the burrow ranges from 0.5–2.5 m, rarely extending to ground water.
 The main passage can reach 17 m in length, standing an average of 5–7 m.
-In spring, red foxes clear their dens of excess soil through rapid movements, first with the forepaws then with kicking motions with their hind legs, throwing the discarded soil over 2 m from the burrow.
-When kits are born, the discarded debris is trampled, thus forming a spot where the kits can play and receive food.
+In spring, red foxes clear their dens of excess soil by making rapid movements with their forepaws and hind legs.
+They throw the discarded soil up to 2 m from the burrow.
+Once kits are born, the discarded debris is trampled to form an area where the kits can play and receive food.
 They may share their dens with woodchucks or badgers.
 Unlike badgers, which fastidiously clean their earths and defecate in latrines, red foxes habitually leave pieces of prey around their dens.
 The average sleep time of a captive red fox is 9.8 hours per day.